shertu/laravel-vue-template/README.md

 The documentation for Vue can be found [here.](https://v3.vuejs.org/guide/introduction.html)

+## Ant Design Vue

+Ant Design Vue (pronounced /vjuː/) is a Vue UI library which follows the Ant Design specification.

+The documentation for Ant Design Vue can be found [here.](https://antdv.com/docs/vue/introduce/)

 ## Laravel

 Laravel is a web application framework with expressive, elegant syntax.